 The Group places considerable value on the involvement of its employees in the future success of the Group.
-Although the overall strategic direction of the Group is managed by the Board, the Group manages its day-to-day operations with the assistance of its central management team.
-Local supervision is provided in each office by the involvement of office and team leaders who assist in ensuring a common culture and working practice across the Group as a whole.
+Although the overall strategic direction of the Group is managed by the Board, the Group manages its day-to-day operations with the assistance of its central management team consisting of Client Service Directors managing the fee generating side of the business and Operational Directors managing the support side of the business.
+Local supervision is provided in each office by the involvement of Client Service Directors who assist in ensuring a common culture and working practice across the Group as a whole.
+The Group prides itself on its culture, and maintaining that culture through consistent engagement with its staff is integral to the Group's success.
+The Group achieves this consistent messaging in a number of ways, including day-to-day management of teams by Client Service Directors and the operational directors, regular meetings with partners, all staff meetings and calls as appropriate.
+This regular engagement ensures that all staff are fully informed about any key developments and the strategic direction of the Group.
+This collaborative management structure encourages engagement at all levels.